Are Tankless Water Heaters Worth The Investment?

 With the cost of energy on the rise, many of us are looking for ways to save on our monthly electric or gas bills.
 Having a tankless water heater can be a great investment.
 Tankless water heaters can provide huge energy savings and endless hot water.

 Traditional hot water heaters provide gallons of hot water at one time.
 For example, an 80-gallon tank heats enough water to provide water for a shower, run a dishwasher, and do a load of laundry simultaneously.
-But, standby energy loss is significant with traditional hot water heaters.
+However, standby energy loss is significant with traditional hot water heaters.
 And, once you’ve exhausted the hot water supply, you’ll wait 20 to 60 minutes for the heater to cook up more.

 A tankless water heater produces hot water only when you need it.
 When you turn on the faucet, water is heated on the spot as it flows through pipes heated by either a powerful gas burner or electric coils.
 By heating water only when it’s needed, you reduce energy loss and increase efficiency by 50% over a conventional hot water tank system, about $165 in annual savings for an average household.